 Software as a Service (SaaS)

-Let’s say, you want a software which will be used by your company only once or twice a month and it costs 5000 dollars.
-And our friend who has a cloud service which offers the same software through the web which will be billed per hour basis and you have to pay only for what have you used.
+Let’s say, you want software that will be used by your company only once or twice a month and it costs 5,000 dollars.
+Our friend has a cloud service that offers the same software through the web which will be billed on an hourly basis and you have to pay only for what have you used.

 So that you can stop the service if not needed.
 With this approach, you can use software that is too expensive to buy for testing purposes.
-Medium-sized businesses get benefitted from this service since they can’t afford to use all the expensive software.
+Medium-sized businesses benefit from this service since they can’t afford to use all the expensive software.

 All they need is a computer, browser, and network connection.
 It eliminates the need to install and run applications on the customer’s own computers.
 SalesForce.com is a great example of Software as a Service.
-They offer CRM solutions, Databases as a service over the internet.
-Just using any mobile device which has a browser can access the services.
+They offer CRM solutions and databases as a service over the Internet.
+Just using any mobile device that has a browser can access the services.